 Essentially we are a Members "Tennis Club" with it's own Junior Performance Programme which allows the players to not just develop their tennis skills but also be developed as people obtaining important life skills within a friendly Club atmosphere.

 Mark started his coaching career in 1995 at the Dubai Creek Golf and Yacht Club's tennis academy.
 This started his passion for coaching performance tennis and he was able to assist in the development of some of the regions best tennis players.
 In June 2001 he joined the WLTCC coaching team and from there in 2005 became the Head of Performance after completing his LTA Performance Level 4 Coaches Award, as well as nurturing many high level juniors at the Club.
-In 2014 Mark took the opportunity to work for the LTA as "Regional Performance Coordinator" for the East of England, but is now back in his role as Head of Performance at Woking and planning to start on the LTA Level 5 Master Performance Coaches Award in 2016.
+In 2014 Mark took the opportunity to work for the LTA as "Regional Performance Coordinator" for the East of England for one year, before returning to his role as Head of Performance at Woking.
+From 2018-19 he studied for his LTA Level 5 Master Performance Coach qualification (the highest level), tutored by Louis Cayer, one of the most highly renowned coaches in the Tennis world.
+Passing in February 2019 he said; "The course proved to be one of the the most challenging experiences of my life.
+It pushed me a long way out of my comfort zone but the course I believe is one of the best in the world with world class tutors delivering, world class knowledge."

-Mark has an outstanding reputation for Performance Coaching, starting out as Surrey 12U County team coach in 2004 and 2005 and since then has coaches many players to Surrey County representation, ITF Junior World Rankings, National championship participation at various age groups, American University and College Scholarships, Full time tennis academy participation abroad and Professional Tour.
+Mark has an outstanding reputation for Performance Coaching, starting out as Surrey 12U County team coach in 2004, 2005 and from 2018 onwards.
+He has coached numerous players selected for County, Regional and National squads, with players going onto gain; ITF Junior World Rankings, American College / UK University Scholarships, Full time tennis academy participation abroad and Professional Tour participation.

-In addition to Matt Trevail (Hd. of Tennis) and Jonny Thomson (Hd. of Jr Tennis), the Club also has a number of other "Performance" qualified coaches;
+In addition to Matt Trevail (Director of Tennis) and Jonny Thomson (Tennis Programme Manager), the Club also has a number of other "Performance" qualified coaches;

 Jamie Donaghy - a former world ranked junior and no. 1 in the Club (coached by Mark).

-Matt Swanston - Former WLTCC Junior and Men's Aegon Captain.
+Matt Swanston - Former WLTCC Junior and Men's Champion, as well as Men's 1st Team Captain.

 Anna Opalach - Former full-time WTA player in Barcelona, with French Degree in Coaching.